Inesis Golf 900 Rangefinder Review

 What separates a good laser rangefinder from a bad one is how much trust and confidence the golfer places in the yardages the laser is giving you.
 That often comes down to how good the optics on the laser are and it must be said, having a high-quality laser can seriously improve your game, giving you an accurate reading on your yardage, thereby increasing the likelihood of you hitting your target.

-The first thing we noticed about the Inesis was that it comes in a very sturdy case that was very well designed.
-You’ll also receive a cloth for cleaning the lens of the rangefinder, a CR2 lithium battery and a clip that will allow you to attach the laser to your bag.
+Despite its price, there is nothing cheap about the Inesis Golf 900.
+It comes in a nice sturdy case that is very well designed, while you’ll also receive a cloth for cleaning the lens of the rangefinder, as well as a CR2 lithium battery and a clip that will allow you to attach the laser to your golf bag.
 During our round, we had no issues retrieving the rangefinder from the case and never once felt like we were faffing around trying to retrieve the laser before playing a shot.

-But that’s where our comparisons to the Bushnell come in.
-The V4 is a confidence-inspiring product that we trust to give true yardage to the flag every time on the course.
-When put up against the Inesis, we found minimal discrepancy between the yardages that this laser gave in comparison to the Bushnell.
-That is an excellent bonus of the much cheaper Inesis model, which was also able to deliver compensated yardages that consider whether you are playing up or downhill, making it an excellent rangefinder for slopes.
+Yet we found minimal discrepancy between the yardages that Inesis 900 gave in comparison to the Bushnell.
+That is a big feather in the cap of the much cheaper Inesis model, which was also able to deliver compensated yardages that consider whether you are playing up or downhill, making it an excellent rangefinder for slopes.
 The slope functionality is turned on by pulling out a small yellow ring around the eyepiece but remember to turn this off during competition as slope functionality is not allowed during most tournaments.

-One drawback we did find on the Inesis 900, compared to the Bushnell, was that it doesn’t display the battery level of the laser, which we noted can be seen on the Bushnell, which also has a slightly clearer, brighter screen.
-But overall, this is an impressive rangefinder that sits nicely in your hand, is easy to operate and has the right weight to it.
+The Bushnell also has a slightly clearer, brighter screen.
+But for accuracy we have to say that the Inesis matches up excellently and that overall it is an impressive rangefinder that sits nicely in your hand, is easy to operate and has the right weight to it.
 Time will tell if it can offer the durability golfers expect from their rangefinders, but what it can offer you is excellent value for the quality of the features it boasts.
 That makes this an excellent pick for any mid-range handicapper or golfer looking to pick up a top-quality rangefinder on a budget.

 - Ed CarruthersWriter